Foenander lecture series

 The lecture is open to the public and provides an opportunity for the academic and business community to discuss contemporary issues of joint interest.

-The lecture is open to the public and provides an opportunity for the academic and business community to discuss contemporary issues of joint interest.
+The lecture is open to the public and allows the academic and business community to discuss contemporary issues of joint interest.
 The lecture is usually scheduled in the early evening and held in one of the lecture theatres on campus.

 Mailing list